Adelaida Road Wine Trail

 Halter Ranch Vineyards

 The last winery on this trail is Halter Ranch.
 The Vineyards have long supplied other wineries, but in 2005 established their winery.
-A brand new winery and tasting room is set to open in 2015.
+A brand new winery and tasting room are set to open in 2015.
 Down at the entrance is an old Victorian house, a Paso Robles landmark built in 1825.
-Both Bordeaux and Rhone-styles wines are made at Halter, plus their Spanish Tempranillo wine.
+Both Bordeaux and Rhone-style wines in the Halter lineup of wines, plus their Spanish Tempranillo wine.
 Cave tours are offered.

 Open daily 11am to 5pm, Phone: (888)367-9977